How to stop a receding hairline

 Are you asking yourself “how can I protect my hairline?”.
 If your hairline is receding because you have male pattern baldness you need to address the underlying cause.
 This is DHT.
 You can do this with a male pattern baldness treatment called finasteride.

-You do have other options outside of finasteride but they tend to be a little more extreme.
+You do have other options outside of these medications but they tend to be a little more extreme.
 These include a hair transplant along your hairline or a micropigmentation treatment (like having a tattoo along your hairline).
 We recommend starting with finasteride.

 How to line up a receding hairline